jewettaij/visfd/doc/doc_filter_mrc.md

 ## Miscellaneous filters:

 ### -dogg
+* Depreciation warning: This type of filter is unlikely to be useful and may be removed in the future.*

 If the **-dogg** or **-dogg-aniso* arguments are selected, then the image will instead be convolved with the following function:
 ```